 Under transparency rules, EU countries must publish details of the beneficiaries of CAP payments.
 This publication must contain:

 - The name of the beneficiary.
 Exceptions, however, are made for recipients of very small payments, the thresholds of which are set by EU countries.

 - the municipality where the beneficiary is resident or is registered;

 - The breakdown of the amounts of payments for each individual measure, as well as the sum of the those amounts received by each beneficiary in the financial year.

 - a description of the measures financed by the funds, including the nature and the objective of each measure.

 For funding from the European agricultural fund rural for development (EAFRD), the amounts published include both the money received from EU funds and from the EU country.
 This means that the reported amount reflects the total amount of public expenditure on the project.

 This information is made available by the EU countries themselves and will be published all on one website.
 It is available from the 31 May of the year after the payments were made.
 This information will be publicly available for two years after its publication.

 The content of these websites is the sole responsibility of the countries concerned.
 The European Commission therefore cannot guarantee the accuracy or completeness of the data or information provided, nor does it accept responsibility or liability for any use made thereof.

 As of 1 February 2020, the United Kingdom is no longer a member of the European Union.
-Upon its withdrawal, the United Kingdom entered into a transition period, lasting until 31 December 2020.
-During this period, EU law will still apply in the United Kingdom.
-However, in accordance with article 137 (1) second subparagraph of the Withdrawal Agreement between the EU and the UK, as from claim year 2020 the EU direct payment legislation does not apply to the UK.
+In accordance with Article 137 (1) second subparagraph of the Withdrawal Agreement between the EU and the UK, as from claim year 2020 the EU direct payment legislation does not apply to the UK.
 The UK may continue to publish details of the beneficiaries of direct payments for the claim years 2018 and 2019, until 2021 and 2022 respectively.
 The provision and accuracy of this data is the sole responsibility of UK authorities.